 Once you are inside the gallery there are no steps.

 When you enter the building you walk straight into our open plan reception and gallery area.
 It is lit by a mixture of LED spotlights, gallery quality halogen light bulbs, and one fluorescent strip light.
 There may be daylight coming in through the front door and windows.

 The reception area will be on your right and the gallery space on your left.

 Immediately to your right is the reception desk for Labyrinth Photographic.
 Here is a picture:

 To your right as you walk in slightly further, is the Four Corners Front Desk.
 Here are some pictures:

-To keep everyone COVID safe, they will ask you to check-in either using the NHS Test and Trace QR code or by giving us your name and contact details.
-They may also ask you to wear a mask (unless exempt) and will offer you hand sanitizer that sits on the reception desk.
+They may ask you to wear a face covering (unless exempt) and offer you hand sanitizer that sits on the reception desk.